 When you tour Tibet, you are most likely to see Tibetan Mastiffs gathering along the top three holy lakes for tourists to take snaps, namely, Lake Yamdrok, Lake Namtso and Lake Manasarovar.

 Located at the Nangartse County of Shannan Prefecture, Yamdrok Lake is the largest inland lake in the northern foot of the Himalayas, which is highly reputed as one of the three sacred lakes in Tibet.
 It stretches 130km from west to east and 70km from north to south.
 Lying at an altitude of 4441 meters above the sea level, Lake Yamdrok covers an area of 638 square kilometers and has a 250-kilometers-long shoreline.

 Took photo with Tibetan mastiff at Yamdork Lake

-Namtoso Lake, also known as Heavenly Lake, is a classic pilgrimage site for Tibetan Buddhists and Benists.
-Lying in the central part of Tibet, Lake Namtso is the second largest lake in Tibet as well as the third largest salt water lake in China.
-Covering an area of 1920 square kilometers, Namtso Lake has a shape of rectangle, spanning 70km from east to west and 30km from north to south.
+Namtoso Lake, also known as Heavenly Lake, is a classic pilgrimage site for Tibetan Buddhists and Beasts.
+Lying in the central part of Tibet, Lake Namtso is the second largest lake in Tibet as well as the third largest saltwater lake in China.
+Covering an area of 1920 square kilometers, Namtso Lake has a shape of the rectangle, spanning 70km from east to west and 30km from north to south.